The Martha Stewart Show: Production

 In October 2024, Stewart voiced dissatisfaction with the show.
 According to Stewart, "Mark Burnett wanted a talk show with variety guests, and I really wanted my old format of 'how-to'".

 Broadcast history and release

 The syndicated broadcasts aired Monday through Friday at various times on broadcasting markets.
 Reruns also aired on Fine Living Network prior to the channels transformation into the Cooking Channel.
 On Hallmark, the series also aired Monday through Friday but at the same time of 10:00 am EST.

+On December 12, 2005, NBC Universal Domestic Television announced that it renewed the show for a second season.

 On January 4, 2012, Hallmark announced that the show was canceled.